Investigamer/mtg-vectors/README.md

 1. All real card data is gathered from Scryfall, and with _very few_ exceptions we try to use Scryfall equivalent naming conventions when dealing with symbol mapping, naming, sorting, etc.
 2. For data files (confined to the `/data/` directory), we prefer to use the human-readable YAML `.yml` format.
 3. For the manifest file `manifest.json`, we prefer to use JSON `.json` for its unrivaled performance, since this file is application-focused.
 4. All vector assets are located in the `/svg/` directory, currently separated into two categories:
    - 'Set' Symbols, those found on the right hand side of a card's typeline.
    - 'Watermark' Symbols, those found in the textbox of certain cards, behind the rules text.
+5. All optimized vector assets are located in the `/svg/optimized/` directory.
+These are versions of the original SVG assets which have been normalized for use across different applications, with the source markup text minified for reduced file size.
+We recommend you use the optimized version of the catalog in any real world applications.
-5. For user reference or documentation files (currently just `MISSING.md`), we prefer the widely supported and formatting rich
+6. For user reference or documentation files (currently just `MISSING.md`), we prefer the widely supported and formatting rich
 Markdown `.md` format.
-6. When interpreting inconsistencies or undesirable mappings in Scryfall data, we consider the following:
+7. When interpreting inconsistencies or undesirable mappings in Scryfall data, we consider the following:
    - Did Scryfall map the incorrect symbol because the real cards use a mix of different symbols?
    - Did Scryfall map the incorrect symbol because the symbol changed after the set was printed?
    - Did Scryfall map the incorrect symbol because they don't have the asset and never bother to add it?